 Farrell Greenwald Brenner is a queer troublemaker and a Dana Scully enthusiast.
 She’s a writer and a fighter and an MLA-citer.
 She’s also a poet, and her first collection of poetry, Diatribe from the Library (Headmistress Press) is available for purchase here.
-You can also check out her other works of poetry or book her for a reading.
-Her inspirations and influences include DarkMatter, June Jordan, Minnie Bruce Pratt, Audre Lorde, Mahmoud Darwish, Adrienne Rich, Joan Larkin, Sara Ahmed, and so many others.
+You can also check out her other writings or book her for a reading.
+Her inspirations and influences include Carrie Fisher, June Jordan, Minnie Bruce Pratt, Audre Lorde, Mahmoud Darwish, Adrienne Rich, Sara Ahmed, and so many others.

-Farrell will graduate in May of 2017 with a degree in women’s & gender studies and citizenship & civic engagement.
-She also has a minor in Russian–she’s not sure how that happened but it’s been очень fun.
+Farrell graduated in May of 2017 with a degree in women’s & gender studies and citizenship & civic engagement.
+She also has a minor in Russian–she’s not sure how that happened but it was очень fun.
 She also speaks French and some Polish, and wants to learn Yiddish by 2030.
-Her research is on the Aryan- and Polish-passing women and girl couriers in the Jewish resistance movements of Nazi-occupied Poland, and she is interested in the relationship between Jewishness, race, and diaspora, and feminist Holocaust historiography.
+Her research is on the Aryan- and Polish-passing women and girl couriers in the Jewish resistance movements of Nazi-occupied Poland.
+She currently lives in the Hudson Valley region of New York State and works at a nonprofit organization.